-Peach Pie is such an easy pie recipe.
+Peach Pie is such an easy pie recipe that is classic for summer.
 Make this easy peach pie with a crumble topping or as a double crust pie or even with a lattice!
-It’s the perfect peach pie recipe.

 Peach season might be in summer but you can enjoy peach pie all year long!
 This peach pie recipe is made using frozen peaches, but you can use fresh, frozen, or even canned!
 Now you can have peach pie for Thanksgiving or any time of year!